echronos/echronos/pm/reviews/add_version_information_to_release_archives/David_Martin.0.md

 It is then the responsibility of the integrator to update the version number when integrating a completed task.
 Is that acceptable?
 Note that the task manage_release_version_numbers will address this whole topic more strategically.]

+[davidm: Agreed, that is much more sensible!
+The reason I brought it up is that the version was explicitly increased in one of the changes before the review and then lost with one of the merges.]